pedrovgs/JavaScriptKatas/README.md

 ### Executing tests:

 This project contains some tests written using [Mocha](https://mochajs.org/).
-You can easily run the tests by executing:
+You can easily run the tests by executing any of the following commands:

 ```
 yarn test //Executes every test.